atomicwire/orchestra-examples/app-examples/01-basic/README.md

 ## Results

-The summary results will be displayed in the console.
+The summary statistics will be displayed in the console.